What is The Forge in Lemont?

 Special Needs Accommodations

-They also recently announced expanded accessibility options that are really exciting.
+They also expanded accessibility options that are really exciting.
 The first level of Hex Tower 5 has a unique system of cantilever arms that allow differently abled guests to interact with the same course elements as able-bodied guests.
-In addition, the East X Tower allows for guests to be elevated to the top of the 54โ€™ tower and transferred to the tall zipline, where they can then soar over the Forge Quarry.
+In addition, the East X Tower allows for guests to be elevated to the top of the 54’ tower and transferred to the tall zipline, where they can then soar over the Forge Quarry.

-Photo courtesy of The Forge: Lemont Quarries and Owen Chaidez
+The Forge: Lemont Quarries Prices

-New!
-The Forge just introduced the Explorer Day Pass!
-You can play an unlimited number of activities in one day pass for $40 per person (10 years old and over) during the week and $50 per person (10 and over) on the weekends!
+We outlined all the individual activity prices above, but what if you want to do multiple activities?
+The Forge offers the Explorer Day Pass!
+You can play an unlimited number of activities in one day pass for $50 per person (10 years old and over) during the week and $55 per person (10 and over) on the weekends!
+Children ages 9 and under will pay $10 less per Explorer Day Pass.
 The Pass operates like a regular amusement park pass and all activities are on a first come, first served basis.
-Please note that the Climb and Zipline Adventure is not available with the Explorer Pass.
+Please note that the Climb and Zipline Adventure is not available with the Explorer Day Pass.

 The Forge: Lemont Quarries Hours

 Hours change seasonally, so your best bet is to head to their Hours & Directions page for the most up to date hours.
-Please note that the activities and The Foundry are closed on Tuesday and Wednesday each week.

 Where to Park